tileissner/knuckle-pad/README.md

 - <del>Change to black pill microcontroller</del> (No purpose in doing this anymore as pro micros with usb-c are sufficient for this kb)
 - Hot-Swap
 - Might design a stacked acrylic case if I'm feeling spicy (not anytime soon though)
-- Since I designed this KB after finding out about the free montly prototype that allpcb offered and sinc I wanted to use that service I was constrained to a maximum PCB area of 15000mm^2.
+- Since I designed this KB after finding out about the free montly prototype that allpcb offered and since I wanted to use that service I was constrained to a maximum PCB area of 15000mm^2.
 Consequently, I could not have BOTH a top-mounted MCU AND all rows with 6 columns.
-Allpcb apparently discountinued that service (atleast if you haven't bought any PCBs in the last 6 months from them).
-This means that if I'm doing a Rev. 3 I will not be constrained anymore by the max size for free prototypes and can have ALL the keys + a top-mounted MCU.
+Allpcb apparently discountinued that service (atleast if you haven't bought any PCBs in the last 6 months from them), so this means that if I'm doing a Rev. 3 I will not be constrained anymore by the max size for free prototypes and can have ALL the keys + a top-mounted MCU.